How are you supposed to be confident about something when you have nothing to feel confident about?

 And if you’re in the loser loop, well it seems damn near impossible to get out of it.

 It’s like a dog chasing its own tail.
 Or Dominos ordering its own pizza.
 You can spend a lot of time cuticle-gazing trying to mentally sort everything out, but just like with your lack of confidence, you’re likely to end up right back where you started.

-We know a few things about confidence just from observing people.
-So before you run off and order that pizza, let’s break this down quickly:
+If we pay close attention, we can learn a few things about confidence just by observing people.
+So before you run off and order that pizza, let’s break this down: